-There are numerous reports of e-cigarettes catching fire in placing ranging from a users pocket, to a house fire in Florida where one man died.
+There are numerous reports of e-cigarettes catching fire in placing ranging from a users pocket to a house fire in Florida where one man died.
 In 2018, Tallmadge D’Elia, 38, was found dead inside his house in St. Petersburg.
 He had been vaping for a number of years to cut down on cigarettes.
-D’Elia had injuries consistent with explosion from a vape pen, which then triggered the fire.
+D’Elia had injuries consistent with an explosion from a vape pen, which then triggered the fire.

 Deputy Fire Marshall, Lt.
-Steven Lawrence, said, “From the information we gathered on scene through process of elimination, we narrowed it down that the ignition source was a vape that was being used.”
+Steven Lawrence, said, “From the information, we gathered on scene through process of elimination, we narrowed it down that the ignition source was a vape that was being used.”

 Another injury involved a New York man, who’s legs and hands were severely burnt after a smokeless device exploded in his pocket.
 Otis Gooding of Queens, was working in Grand Central Terminal when his pocket started sparking.

 Seconds after the “sparking and sizzling” began, his co-workers witnessed his pant leg explode.
 “Out of nowhere, a huge explosion came from one of my co-worker’s pockets.
 It just shot at us,” said Byron Gonzalez, who witnessed the ordeal.